Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 What is a perianal abscess?

-A perianal abscess is a painful, pus-filled lump that forms just beneath the skin around the anus when an anal gland becomes blocked and infected.
+A perianal abscess is a painful, pus-filled cyst that forms just beneath the skin around the anus, caused by a blocked and infected anal gland.

 How is a perianal abscess diagnosed?

-Diagnosis typically involves a physical exam of the anal area.
-If needed, imaging tests such as ultrasound help determine the abscess's size and depth.
+Diagnosis usually involves a physical examination of the anal and rectal area.
+When needed, imaging tests such as ultrasound help determine the abscess’s size and depth.

 What is the ICD-10 code for a perianal abscess?

 The ICD-10 code for a perianal abscess is K61.0.
-This code ensures accurate medical records and supports insurance claims.
+This code ensures proper medical documentation and supports accurate insurance claims.

 Is surgery always required to treat a perianal abscess?

 Not always.
-Small abscesses may respond to antibiotics alone, but most require a minor drainage procedure performed under local anesthesia for complete relief.
+Small abscesses may respond to antibiotics or simple drainage, while larger ones often require a minor surgical procedure under local anesthesia for complete relief.

 What is the difference between perianal and perirectal abscesses?

-Perianal abscesses form just under the skin around the anus, while perirectal abscesses develop deeper in the tissues and may need more extensive treatment.
+Perianal abscesses form directly under the skin near the anus, whereas perirectal abscesses develop deeper within the tissues and may require more intensive treatment.

 How long does it take to heal from a perianal abscess?